mattbonnell/gq/README.md

 ```go
 producer, err := client.NewProducer(ctx, nil)
 ```
+Passing `nil` for the options will create the Producer with the default configuration.
 #### Pushing messages
 To push a message, marshal your message and then pass it to the Producer's `Push` method.
 Here's an example using a Protobuf encoding:
 ```go